OG-Hunter/seditiontracker.github.io-/docs/_suspects/blas-santillan.md

 courthouse:
 raid:
 perpwalk:
-quote:
+quote: 'It seems like you’re that weak, because I’m the only one that was willing to do something!
+I’m the only one that was willing to kick that door!
+Who else is willing to storm in there?
+No one!'
-title: Blas Santillan charged on [longDate]
+title: Blas Santillan charged on August 10, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack
 layout: suspect